denaldo98/Dashboard-Covid-19-Marche/README.md

 Project realized for my bachelor thesis in *Computer And Automation Engineering* at *Università Politecnica delle Marche*.

-Thesis title: "Design and implementation of dashboards for the analysis of the trend of the Covid-19 pandemic in the Marche Region".
+Thesis title: "Design and implementation of dashboards for analyzing the trend of the Covid-19 pandemic in the Marche Region".

 The dashboard is realized using [Power BI](https://powerbi.microsoft.com/en-gb/).